IBM/dbb/Templates/README.md

 All templates implement the recommended working practice, that is documented within the [IBM zDevOps Guide](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev).
 It constitutes of
 **feature branch pipelines** to provide an early feedback to developers about the impacted components of their changes, building a preliminary package that can be tested in an isolated environment, an **integration pipeline** that is triggered when merging changes into an integration branch such as the `main`, `release` maintenance or `epic` branch; and a **release pipeline**, that builds all contributed changes for the iteration, creates a release candidate package and allows to drive deployments into controlled test environments.

 The below table provides an overview of the capabilities that are implemented in the various templates.
-Please pay attention to the second column that indicates the pipeline is types that contains the includes the capability: :small_blue_diamond: - feature branch pipeline, :small_orange_diamond: basic build pipeline and :small_red_triangle: the release pipeline.
+Please note the second column that indicates the pipeline types that include the capability:
+* :small_blue_diamond: feature branch pipeline
+* :small_orange_diamond: basic build pipeline and
+* :small_red_triangle: the release pipeline

 Capability | :small_blue_diamond::small_orange_diamond::small_red_triangle: | Azure DevOps | GitLabCI | GitHub Actions | Jenkins
 --- | --- | --- | --- | --- | ---